 NOTE: Quantities shown are for ONE pouch.

-- Fat quarter, scrap or ¼ yard of 44”+ wide quilting weight cotton fabric for the pouch lining; we used cuts from Amy’s Butlers final gorgeous collection: Natural Beauty
+- Fat quarter, scrap or ¼ yard of 44”+ wide quilting weight cotton fabric for the pouch Lining; we originally used cuts from Amy’s Butlers final gorgeous collection: Natural Beauty

-- Our three sample pouches used the following Natural Beauty combinations:
+- Our three sample pouches originally used the following Natural Beauty combinations:

 Exterior: Buttercups in Water – Lining: Spider Web in Lime